stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 Specs shouldn't pass due to an uncaught exception again.

-This time is your turn.
+This time it's your turn.
 Give it a try and create an implementation for this function.
 Remember not to start with a fancy solution right away.
 Just write what it's needed for the spec to pass.

-Now we'll add another expectation to reassure our code behaves.
+Now we'll add another expectation to reassure our code behaves:

 ```haskell
       doubleEveryOther [1,2,3,4,5,6] `shouldBe` [2,2,6,4,10,6]